Teaching Philosophy

 He believes that if a faculty is close to students, students would be willing to share their learning problems or even their fear of the subject as a whole with him.
 Opening one to one discussions with the student will make the student more comfortable and willing to express his/her ideas and problems.
 This has been a successful way, that some students visit his office after the course ends or even after graduation and consult him in their future career.

-• Teaching students how to think.
+students to how to think.

-At the beginning of the course, he focus on the importance of understanding and thinking in order to pass the course.
+At the beginning of the course, he focused on the importance of understanding and thinking in order to pass the course.
 He emphasizes in his teaching on the concepts, then how to apply it in different situations to give some room for the students’ creativity and logical thinking.
 He trains them first in class by some verbal questions, then he includes some questions in the exam, which needs creativity and thinking.
 He does not try to give them the answer directly; rather guide them to reach the answers themselves.

 He has learned from his experience that making it simple will make it easier, but making it simple is a difficult task.
 In delivering the accounting topics to his students, he used to work hard in preparing his courses trying to choose extremely simple examples outlining the basic concept of the topic that he is illustrating.
 Such examples should be close to the students’ everyday life.
 This approach has been a success in making students who declared several times to him that they hate accounting and numbers at the beginning of the course to end the course with an “A+” and even declare that this was one of their most fascinating courses.

-• Improving his teaching.
+his teaching.

 He believes that to be one of the best is difficult and needs effort, but to retain such position is more difficult and needs more effort.
 Accordingly, he has to prepare his self before any course that he teaches even though he could had taught it several times before.
 He concentrates on criticism in his students’ evaluations (rather than praise) and try to overcome it in his next courses.

-• Reflection from students’ evaluation.
+from students’ evaluation.

 Referring to the comments of the students’ evaluation, He is pleased to find that his teaching philosophy is succeeding in bringing students’ to learn and think.
 This is clear in several of their comments.
-He has also started taking regular feedback from students to be able to adapt quickly to their needs.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][vc_title title=”Teaching Experience” title_align=”text-center” title_tag=”big_head”][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][vc_tabs interval=”0″ title=”Universities”][vc_tab title=”MacEwan University” tab_id=”1414204142-1-52″][vc_column_text]Undergraduate Courses:
+He has also started taking regular feedback from students to be able to adapt quickly to their needs.

 Undergraduate Courses:

-• Intermediate Accounting I
+• ACCT 315 – Intermediate Accounting I.

-• Intermediate Accounting II
+• ACCT 316 – Intermediate Accounting II.

 Undergraduate Courses:

-• Principles of Accounting I
+• Principles of Accounting I.

-• Principles of Accounting II
+• Principles of Accounting II.

-• Cost Accounting I
+• Cost Accounting I.

-• Intermediate Accounting I
+• Intermediate Accounting I.

-• Intermediate Accounting II
+• Intermediate Accounting II.

-• Accounting Information System
+• Accounting Information System.

-• Computerized Accounting
+• Computerized Accounting.

 • Management Accounting.